gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 <img src="/wp-content/uploads/sso-pingidentity-18.png" class="img-bordered img-responsive center">

-19. Go to your organization and click on *SSO* then click on *Enable SSO*.
+19. On app.gitkraken.com, go to your organization and click on *SSO* then click on *Enable SSO*.
 Type in your domain in *Organization Domain Name* with *.com* .
 Then click on *Configure SSO Connection*.

 <img src="/wp-content/uploads/sso-pingidentity-19.png" class="img-bordered img-responsive center">